SPF is Your BFF

 SPF RATING and UVB PROTECTION

-Melanin is a protective pigment in skin, which blocks UV radiation from damaging DNA and potentially causing skin cancer and ageing.
-The darker the skin tones the higher the levels of melanin.
+Melanin is a protective pigment in skin, which blocks UV radiation from damaging DNA which can potentially cause skin cancer and ageing the skin.
+The darker the skin tone, the higher the levels of melanin.
 Although there are less risks associated with harmful sunlight exposure to darker skin tones, increased melanin levels do not eliminate the risks.
 In the instants of Bob Marley, who very sadly passed from Melanoma, he actually contracted this form of cancer on the skin under his big toe nail.
-I would always opt for at least an SPF 30 to insure adequate protection.
+As a preventative measure for health SPF should be used daily and if Hyperpigmentation is a concern, (which is often the case in darker skin tones) then literature recommends daily use too.
+I would always opt for at least an SPF 30 to insure adequate protection and I wear an SPF 50 from spring till Autumn.

 UVA & UVB